-Investment property is recognized as an asset only when: (i) it is probable that the future economic benefits that are associated with the property will flow to the Company; and (ii) the cost of the property can be reliably measured.
+Investment property is recognized as an asset only when: (i) it is probable that the future economic benefits that are associated with the property will flow to the Company; and (ii) the cost of the property can be measured reliably.

 The CSAV Group records investment property at acquisition cost, less accumulated depreciation and impairment losses.
-In addition, the acquisition cost must include financial expenses that are directly attributable to the acquisition, and they shall be recorded as such until the asset in question is operating.
+In addition, the acquisition cost includes finance costs directly attributable to the acquisition, and they are recorded as such until the commissioning of the asset.